Q1. Why are living organisms classified?

 (iii) Family: This taxonomical rank contains a group of related genera.
 It is classified between order and genus.

-(iv) Order: It is a taxonomic rank used for classifying organisms below the rank class, and is made up of families sharing a set of similar nature or characters.
+(iv) Order: Order is a taxonomic rank that exists below class and above family and is made up of families sharing a set of similar nature or characters.

 Example: Primata is an order which contains all the primates.